 Late last night, Shi and I lay there on the beach bundled up in our sleeping bags and blankets awaiting the Leonid meteor shower.
 It made me think about the times my old friends and I would drive out to the mountains in Jamul and lay in the back of Gerald’s truck and watch for shooting stars.
 I really miss those days.
 Before yesterday, I could probably count on one hand how many shooting stars I had seen in my whole life.
 It was epic!
 I can’t wait for the Geminid shower next month.

-The real world ain’t so bad, though… Since I’ve been back, I’ve received an unexpected promotion at Emitations.com, where I’ve been a graphic design intern for the past couple of months.
+The real world ain’t so bad, though… Since I’ve been back, I’ve received an unexpected promotion at my second job where I’ve been a graphic design intern for the past couple of months.
 All of a sudden, I found myself putting my two weeks in at AAA.
 I’m sad to be leaving, but I just can’t pass this promotion up!
-When you find a job you love, you never have to work a day in your life.
-Starting next month, I’ll have nights off.
-And weekends off.
+Starting next month, I’ll have nights and weekends off.
 I won’t know what to do with myself.
 I suppose I could go to the gym and lose all that weight I planned to lose BEFORE going to Hawaii.
 And all that weight I gained while I was IN Hawaii.
 Or I could just have more time to blog about how much I want to lose weight while snacking on these chocolate covered macadamia nuts I brought home from Hawaii…

 I’m unbelievably starstruck, so it’s probably a good thing I don’t live in LA.
 Although San Diego does have its share of homegrown celebrities (Um, hi?
 AC Slater?).
 We ran into Schuyler Fisk and Joshua Radin on our way to our seats, and I just about died.
 Pammie was like, “Wait, who are they?”
 You’re probably thinking the same thing.
 I saw Joshua Radin a couple years back on the Hotel Cafe tour and Schuyler Fisk is his ladyfriend (also a singer/actress).
 It’s a good thing Paris Hilton’s in jail.
 My stomach would’ve fallen out of my butt if I ran into her at Pinkberry.